-A common concern we hear from many people (parents, siblings, teachers, employers, LGBTQ individuals... the list goes on) is that they don't know what the 'correct' thing to say is.
+A common concern we hear from many people (parents, siblings, teachers, employers, LGBTQIA individuals... the list goes on) is that they don't know what the 'correct' thing to say is.
 So, they choose not to say anything at all.
 Ironically, language becomes one of their biggest barriers to communicating with someone who identifies as LGBTQ.

 Mirror the language you hear.
 When you hear someone use a specific term to describe themselves, use that term when you talk to them.
 For example, if you are speaking with someone and hear them refer to the person they have a romantic relationship with as their “partner,” you might ask them next time you see them, “How is your partner doing?”

 Don't make assumptions.
 Don’t assume how an individual identifies based on their appearance or because they are out to you, they are out to everyone.
-Many LGBTQ individuals and their families may be out in certain areas of their life (they are out to their friends, for example), but not out in other areas of their life (they are not out to their family or church, for example).
+Many LGBTQIA individuals and their families may be out in certain areas of their life (they are out to their friends, for example), but not out in other areas of their life (they are not out to their family or church, for example).

-If you are the parent, guardian, or family member of a LGBTQ loved one, you go through your own coming out process.
+If you are the parent, guardian, or family member of a LGBTQIA loved one, you go through your own coming out process.
 You may have all the questions and none of the answers; that's okay.
 Find someone you can talk to about your questions and concerns.

 If your loved one is just starting their coming out journey, it may be helpful to them and to you to express your confusion and concerns to a trusted third-party (like PFLAG!).
 This way, your questions and concerns do not come across to a possibly already vulnerable person as "unacceptance."

 PFLAG offers local support and education all across the country.
 Members in PFLAG chapters know what you’re going through and can help.
-You may be experiencing an array of emotions such as grief, guilt, and denial, and you could be facing new questions about your relationship with your LGBTQ loved one.
+You may be experiencing an array of emotions such as grief, guilt, and denial, and you could be facing new questions about your relationship with your LGBTQIA loved one.

 Whatever your reaction, remember that your loved one is sharing one part of their identity with you and is ultimately the same person as yesterday.